The City of Riverside has ordered two fully automated Honey Monster grease receiving and screening systems for their water quality control plant.

 - Integrated MonsterTrack billing controller to record hauler and flow data

 JWCE has several different sizes of grease receiving systems, from static basket screens called the Heavy Object Trap, aka the HOT, up to our larger, fully automated Honey Monster family of receiving systems.

-The consulting engineer on the City of Riverside’s grease receiving project is CDMSmith.
+The consulting engineer on the City of Riverside’s project is CDMSmith.
 The equipment adviser on the project is Tom Roberson of MISCO Water.
 For more info about the City of Riverside’s treatment plant upgrade, please visit their website.